 This study demonstrated the feasibility of using noninvasive and widely accessible methods, including smartwatches and food logs recorded over 10 days, to continuously detect personalized glucose deviations and predict the exact interstitial glucose value in real-time with up to 84% and 87% accuracy, respectively.

 What was the main approach to this research?

 Digital biomarkers are digitally collected data (e.g., heart rate measurements from a wearable) that may be used as indicators of health outcomes (e.g., prediabetes).

-The primary objective of this study is to determine whether models can be built from noninvasive wearables data combined with food logs to classify interstitial glucose levels and to predict interstitial glucose.
+The primary objective of this study is to determine whether models can be built from noninvasive wearables data combined with food logs to classify interstitial glucose levels and predict interstitial glucose.

 Researchers used Empatica E4 wearable and Dexcom G6 CGMS for this study to collect data.

 Prediction of precise interstitial glucose values instead of whether or not a person is experiencing a high or low excursion would give additional information for glucose self-monitoring and tracking.
 The researchers, therefore, extended their models to determine whether noninvasive wearables could serve as a proxy for a continuous glucose monitor.

 “The average accuracy for the personalized model across all participants was 86.74%”

 Food was the single most important variable for detecting Glucose